ibrahimmashaly/khana_Prototype/Khana POC/README.md

 *subject to regular changes

 ### KhanaToken Rinkeby
-This is the proof of concept, used for testing and showing the concept.
+This is the proof of concept, used for testing, showing the concept, and bootstrapping Khana with Khana.

 [Basic front end](http://khana.io/app/) - requires either Metamask or viewing via Web3 compatible app (Status / Coinbase wallet)